2013 Summer Program

 JEAN KALICKI, Partner, Arnold & Porter LLP, Washington

-Jean Kalicki is a partner at Arnold & Porter LLP focusing on international arbitration as both arbitrator and counsel.
-As arbitrator she has served as chair, sole arbitrator, and co-arbitrator in a wide variety of commercial and investment disputes, before the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), the American Arbitration Association (AAA) and the International Centre for Dispute Resolution (ICDR).
-As counsel, she has particular experience in investment treaty disputes and has represented both investors and states, in roughly equal numbers, in disputes arising under bilateral investment treaties, NAFTA and the Energy Charter Treaty.
-In commercial cases, Ms. Kalicki has represented clients (including the United Nations) in disputes involving five continents.
+Jean Kalicki is a Partner at Arnold & Porter LLP, specializing in international arbitration as both arbitrator and counsel.
+As arbitrator she has served as Chair, sole and co-arbitrator in dozens of investment and commercial disputes, and is listed on the panel of arbitrators of many leading international arbitral institutions, in the United States, Europe and Asia.
+As counsel, she has particular experience in investment treaty disputes and has represented both States and investors, in roughly equal numbers, at ICSID and under the UNCITRAL Rules, in cases arising under BITs, FTAs including NAFTA and the Energy Charter Treaty.
+She has represented parties on five continents as well as the United Nations.

-Ms. Kalicki is a member of the AAA Board of Directors, the ICC Commission on Arbitration, and the Chartered Institute of Arbitrators, and is listed on numerous rosters of arbitrators maintained by leading institutions.
-She is the long-time co-chair of the DC Bar's International Dispute Resolution Committee and a member of the Executive Committee of the Institute for Transnational Arbitration.
-She teaches as an adjunct professor at Georgetown University Law Center and American University Washington College of Law.
+Ms. Kalicki is a member of the AAA’s Board of Directors, the ICC’s Commission on Arbitration, the Chartered Institute of Arbitrators, and the College of Commercial Arbitrators, and is listed on numerous rosters of arbitrators maintained by leading institutions in the United States, Europe and Asia.
+She is the long-time Co-Chair of the D.C.
+Bar’s International Dispute Resolution Committee and a member of the Executive Committee of the Institute for Transnational Arbitration.
+She teaches arbitration and advocacy as an adjunct professor at Georgetown University Law Center and American University's Washington College of Law.

 JACK MCKAY, Partner, Pillsbury Winthrop Shaw Pittman LLP, Washington